Vincenzo Caporaletti: Career

 Caporaletti is the founder of the Ring Shout journal a scientific journal on African-American music.
 He is the director, along with Fabiano Araujo Costa and Laurent Cugny of the Revue du jazz et des musiques audiotactiles, edited by the IREMUS centre, Sorbonne University, Paris, France; of the collana Grooves - Edizioni di Musiche Audiotattili, published by the Italian editor LIM, Libreria Musicale Italiana, based in Lucca; and of collana Musicologie e Culture, published by the Italian editor Aracne based in Rome.

 Caporaletti obtained the National Scientific Habilitation in Italy as Full Professor in Ethnomusicology.
 He teaches General Musicology and Transcultural Musicology at the University of Macerata in Italy.
-He is the director of CeIRM, (Centro Interuniversitario per la Ricerca Musicologica or Interuniversity Centre for Musicological Research) a research centre for musicology that groups together the University of Macerata, the Conservatory of Pesaro and the Conservatory of Fermo.
-He is also Professor at the Conservatorio di Musica "Santa Cecilia" in Rome, where he teaches Analysis of Performative and Compositional forms in Jazz Music.
+He is the director of CeIRM, (Centro Interuniversitario per la Ricerca Musicologica or Interuniversity Centre for Musicological Research) a research centre for musicology that groups together the University of Macerata, the Conservatory of Pescara and the Conservatory of Fermo.
+He has also taught Analysis of Performative and Compositional forms in Jazz Music at the Conservatorio di Musica "Santa Cecilia" in Rome.